Daniel Plan Journey - Get Started

 By Mark Hyman, MD

 Carbohydrates are actually the single most important food in your diet for long-term health.
-Without carbohydrates you won't last long.
 Carbohydrates found in their natural form contain many essential nutrients and specialized chemicals that keep you healthy and turn up your metabolism.

 Human beings are not designed to metabolize the highly processed carbohydrates so predominant in our current diet.
 These processed and refined carbs slow down our metabolism and contribute to every one of the major diseases associated with aging including diabetes, heart disease, dementia, depression, and cancer.